 To list a paid via Atlassian app, you must use Atlassian's licensing system.
 You can do so by using the Atlassian Licensing Support API in your app.
 You can find a tutorial here Adding licensing support to server apps.

 Just like Atlassian products, customers can get an evaluation license or purchase a standard Atlassian license for a paid via Atlassian listing.
 Customers receive an evaluation license when they choose the Free 30 day Trial button on the Marketplace or the Try button in the Universal Plugin Manager (UPM).
 An evaluation license allows a customer to use an app until the evaluation period end-date is reached.
 After the 30-day evaluation period, the app's license enforcement mechanism engages and the app becomes invalid.
-(As the app vendor, you determine how the app functions in response to an invalid evaluation license).
+(As the Marketplace partner, you determine how the app functions in response to an invalid evaluation license).

 Standard Atlassian licenses allow users to perpetually use an app.
 Customers receive a standard license when they choose the Buy License Now from the Marketplace or the Buy button in the UPM.
 A standard license gives your customer maintenance for a year from date of purchase.
 Maintenance includes support and access to any version upgrades for a year from date of purchase.
 One year after purchase, the maintenance expires and the customer must renew the license to receive support or maintenance for the next 12 month period.